ZedWangCS/cesar/README.md

 Current limitations:
 - we only support the purchase of a real estate, rental is not supported
+- the safety level of each department are predefined by human rather than data-based
 - currently we only support the prediction for ile-de-france
 - the price predict models are simple and not fine-tuned
+- the address is only precise to department
 - no evaluation of model accuracy
 - no anomaly detection
 - no monitoring or logging
 - no scaling strategy
-- the address is only precise to department
-- the safety level prediction are not data-based

 ---